Inside JavaScript: Understanding Type Coercion

 without needing to know exactly whatx

-We now have the full string representation of the object in question.
+We now have the full string representation of whatever value we pass to

-However, this string contains extra characters we’re not interested in, so the last thing to do is chop off the first 8 characters using
+However, as you can see, this string contains extra characters that are of no interest to us.
+So the last thing to do is chop off the first 8 characters using

 slice(8)